awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-auth.rst

           # other pods
       end

-   Then, in a terminal run:
+   Then, in a terminal run the following:

    .. code-block:: none